-- The feature Information Area encodes information which the Producing Authority determines is relevant to the mariner, but does not warrant the triggering of ECDIS alarms through the encoding of Caution Area features. - To encode the relevant information, an instance of the information type Nautical Information (see clause 24.4) must be associated to the Information Area. - If the information applies to a specific area the Information Area feature should cover only that area. - If the information to be encoded is spatially linear, this should be encoded using a "very narrow" Information Area feature of type surface (approximately 0-3mm wide at the maximum display scale of the ENC data) similar to the method for encoding linear maritime jurisdiction areas (see clause 16.2).
+- The feature Information Area encodes information which the Producing Authority determines is relevant to the mariner, but does not warrant the triggering of ECDIS alarms through the encoding of Caution Area features. - If the information applies to a specific area the Information Area feature should cover only that area. - If the information to be encoded is spatially linear, this should be encoded using a "very narrow" Information Area feature of type surface (approximately 0.3mm wide at the maximum display scale of the ENC data) similar to the method for encoding linear maritime jurisdiction areas (see clause 16.2).